nikemitosis/LC-LabyrinthianFacilities/change.md

 ## New Features
  - #15 Items now have metadata saved about them (battery level, shotgun safety, number of shells, etc.)
  - #26 Items now have their y-rotation saved, and their x-rotation and z-rotation is initialized to a more appropriate default value (the resting rotation defined by vanilla LC)
- - #35 Cruiser now has its important attributes saved between days (hp, boosts, car is running, back door state)
+ - #35 Cruiser now has its important attributes preserved/saved (hp, boosts, car is running, back door state)

 ## Bug Fixes
  - Removed spurious error messages about syncing save history files.